 How to Create the Default WordPress .htaccess File?

-You can create the default hypertext access file using any text editor on your computer (e.g., Notepad), add code as below, then upload it to your web server via an FTP client.
+You can create the default hypertext access file using any text editor on your computer (e.g., Notepad), add code as below, and then upload it to your web server via an FTP client.

 # BEGIN WordPress